 - If there is any evidence of parental drug or alcohol abuse

-- If there is any evidence of physical, emotional and sexual abuse of the child by one parent
+- If there is any evidence of physical, emotional and/or sexual abuse of the child by any one parent

 Getting help negotiating child custody

-Ultimately, in most situations, it will benefit your child to spend time with each parent and have each parent involved in their life.
-It will show them that their parents’ love and care for them hasn’t changed, despite divorce.
+In most situations, it will benefit your child to spend time with each parent and have each parent involved in their life.
+It will show them that their parents’ love and care for them hasn’t changed, despite the divorce.